-The Executive Committee for Investment Policy met four times during Fiscal Year 2015, on the dates indicated below:
+The Executive Committee for Investment Policy is chaired by Mr. Al Zayani.
+Pursuant to its Terms of Reference, it is required to meet at least twice each year, but it met three times during Fiscal Year 2016 on the dates indicated below:

-July 22, 2014: The meeting was attended by H.E.
-Al Ardhi, Sh.
-Al Khalifa and Mr. Al Zayani and by Mr. Kapoor and Ms. Bess (both by invitation).
+July 14, 2015: The meeting was attended by H.E.
+Alardhi, Sh.
+Al Khalifa and Mr. Al Zayani and by Mr. Kapoor, Mr. Robinson and Ms. Bess (all by invitation).

-September 22, 2014: The meeting was attended by H.E.
-Al Ardhi, Sh.
-Al Khalifa and Mr. Al Zayani and by Mr. Kapoor and Ms. Bess (both by invitation).
+September 29, 2015: The meeting was attended by H.E.
+Alardhi, Sh.
+Al Khalifa and Mr. Al Zayani and by Mr. Kapoor, Mr. Robinson, Ms. Bess and Mr. Walid Majdalani (all by invitation).